 After modernization at the Philadelphia Naval Shipyard, Bertin joined Jeanne d’Arc in the Med in time for the Allied invasion of southern France (Operation Dragoon) in August 1944 and later bombarded Axis positions along the Italian Riviera.

 As for the aircraft Bearn left in the Caribbean, they were shipped from the West Indies to Morocco during 1943-44, placed in flying condition, and used for training, with some of the Stinsons reportedly remaining in service as late as the 1960s.

 For Bearn, her refit took far longer due to her size, complex engineering suite, and the fact that her pre-war AAA suite was considered wholly inadequate by 1943 standards for a ship her size.

-She traded in her 6-inch casemates, 13.2mm machine guns and 75mm low-angle pieces for 4 5″/38s, six quad 40mm Bofors, and 26 20mm Oerlikons, which sounds about right.
-Her flight deck was shortened, central elevator was removed, modern electronic equipment was installed, and complement reduced to 650.
+She traded in her 6-inch casemates, 13.2mm machine guns, and 75mm low-angle pieces for 4 5″/38s, six quad 40mm Bofors, and 26 20mm Oerlikons, which sounds about right.
+Her flight deck was shortened, the central elevator was removed, modern electronic equipment was installed, and the complement was reduced to 650.
 Oh yeah, and her torpedo tubes, inactive since 1939 anyway, were deactivated.

 Although the only French aircraft carrier from 1928-45, her final days were numbered.
 Instead of an air wing, she arrived at Haiphong loaded with troops and supplies.